Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 is sufficient for network management.
 There is no impact on management protocol used between the network element and the management system.

+If YANG2CLI script has been deployed in the network element, this script can be used to translate YANG schema into CLI command and mange the 3rd party network device.

 # Security Considerations

 # IANA Considerations